An introduction to balancing short-term business needs with long-term targets

 The cold hard facts

-Now you’ve learnt about the underlying factors that affect how you balance short-term business needs with long-term targets, use our action plan to direct your improvement efforts.
+Now you’ve learnt about the underlying factors that affect how you balance short-term business needs with long-term targets, use our action plan to start planning effectively.